Andrew A. Radin With Progress Report on twoXAR

 She’s been living in San Francisco, you know, she just said to me the other week she was like, look, she’s like, I’m in this, um, rather expensive apartment in San Francisco and you leave, uh, you know, they, they got the internet in Mexico and it was odd.
 She asked me, is that cool if I, if I, you know, go to Mexico and I’m like, why not?

 Like, you know, like, I’ll let you know when, when there’s a chance we’ll be getting back together in the office, but like go for it.
 And she’s like, awesome.
 I’m going to go live like a queen.
 Right?
 Like it’s.
 And so.
 That recognition that, you know, even, uh, physical places, you know, like, like why do you need to be in a high rent area, if you can just, you know, do your job effectively some, somewhere else.

 Right.
 And so I think it’s, it will be interesting to see post COVID world what it does.
-Um, like are people are going to like get back into the office or not, right.
-Or are people going to think every time they’re not feeling well, they need to go see their doctor or they’re going go, Hey, you know, I think I’ll do that mobile app thing that I did before, you know, last year, because it kind of worked and I realized I don’t have to drive anywhere.
+Um, like are people all gonna like get back into the office or not, right.
+Or are people gonna think every time they’re not feeling well, they need to go see their doctor or they’re gonna go, Hey, you know, I think I’ll do that mobile app thing that I did before, you know, last year because it kind of worked and I realized I don’t have to drive anywhere.

 And yeah, I think those, those, um, events helped push innovation forward for, for sure.

 Harry: So stepping back to where you are, do you think your, your.
 From a timeframe perspective, you’re moving the ball forward faster by compared to say, you know, a traditional process, six months a year, two years.
 What’s, what’s a wild guess.